wu-s-john/Type-Safe-Persistent-Merkle-Trees/README.md

 # Presentation

 I made a presentation for my impelementation.
-You can find it the directory `my-presentation/`.
+You can find it the directory `my-presentation/spectacle`.

 Here are the instructions to run the presentation:

-1. `cd my-presentation`
+1. `cd my-presentation/spectacle`
+2. `npm run build`
-2. `yarn start`
+2. `npm start`

-`yarn start` should run a local server on `localhost:3000`.
+`npm start` should run a local server on `localhost:3060`.
 The slides was created with Spectacle.